pictureBox

 • Those with HIV/AIDS, or other immune disorders

-• Travelers to certain countries (see Travel Vaccines for requirements & recommendations.
+• Travelers to certain countries (see Travel Vaccines for requirements & recommendations

 • U.S. Military recruits